LibreCAD/docs/appx/build.rst

 muParser is not required to build LibreCAD on Windows as a patched version of the muParser library has been included in the LibreCAD source code since LibreCAD version 2.0.4.

 Build LibreCAD in Qt Creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Extract the contents of the source code zip file, "LibreCAD-master.zip", to a build directory (e.g C:\\dev\\LibreCAD).

 .. note::

-   Prior to building, update the `custom.pro` file with the boost pathes as noted previously.
+   Prior to building, update the `custom.pro` file with the boost paths as noted previously.

 Launch Qt Creator (**Start -> All Programs -> Qt -> Qt Creator**) and open the `librecad.pro` project file within the LibreCAD source folder (**File -> Open File or Project**).
 If the project is not yet configured accept the Qt paths detected by Qt Creator by clicking **Configure Project** button.